Placing an order

 - Pass the

-to the web application. - Redirect the user to a Kigo-hosted wallet at the
+deeplink_urlto the web application. - Redirect the user to a Kigo-hosted wallet at the

 deeplink_url